Launchable-AI/llm-toolkit-docs/docs/actions.md

 - **`Element`**
   - **Type:** String
-  - **Description:** The element used for input, typically for selecting or configuring options within the streaming action.
+  - **Description:** The specified front-end DataContainer, which stores the chat data.
   - **Example:** `"ChatGPTToolkit-DataContainer A."`

 - **`Prompt`**